x64integer/go-common/password/readme.md

 ### Password hashing and validation

-> NOTE: Soon to be replaced with crypto.Password
+> NOTE: Soon to be replaced with password.SCrypt and password.Argon2

 * **Hash password**
 ```